 This is by far the most common question you would hear from a student applying for MS. Ideally, the application process should begin by November first week for students planning for the Fall intake whereas for Spring intake it should be around September.
 Generally, engineers apply during this time as after a month they have to go through the university exams which is stressful.
-In other words, all the documents required for the application should be ready by the start of November.
+In other words, all the documents required for the application should be ready by the start of November (Fall) or September (Spring).

 As soon as you have shortlisted your universities, start filling the online application forms.
-Generally, the deadlines are around mid December for most universities, though some have in January, a couple of them have it in March and some have a rolling admission process.
+Generally, the deadlines for Fall intake are around mid December for most universities, though some have in January, a couple of them have it in March and some have a rolling admission process.
 Spring deadlines vary between September to November.
-The earlier you apply, the better it is, as many universities have two deadlines - General and Financial aid which falls between second week of November and first week of December.
+The earlier you apply, the better it is; as many universities have two deadlines - General and Financial aid

-In short, if you are applying for Fall 2013, then you should start applying anytime post October 2019.
+In short, if you are applying for Fall 2020, then you should start applying anytime post October 2019.
 Similary, if you're applying for Spring 2020, you should start applying post August 2019.